 When a vehicle catches fire after an accident, the situation can rapidly turn life-threatening.
 The most common car defects associated with fires are fuel system or electrical system defects.
 Both electrical and fuel-fed fires are often caused by manufacturing or design defects.

-Vehicles are not supposed to spontaneously combust, and if they do, very often this can be a sign of some form of defect.
+Vehicles are not supposed to combust spontaneously, and if they do, very often, this can be a sign of some form of defect.

 At the same time, vehicle fires are more frequent than we may think; almost one out of five reported fires involves one or more cars.